cylc/cylc-doc/src/user-guide/running-workflows/simulation-modes.rst

 Simulated Run Length
 ^^^^^^^^^^^^^^^^^^^^

-The default dummy or simulated task job run length is 10 seconds.
+The default dummy or simulated job run length is 10 seconds.
 It can be changed with :cylc:conf:`[runtime][<namespace>][simulation]default run length`.

 If :cylc:conf:`[runtime][<namespace>]execution time limit` and